nxskok/pasias/docs/23-mds.md

 The goodness-of-fit of the two-dimensional solution is pretty good,
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">As it ought to be, since there is a real answer  here: the cities *do* exist as locations in two dimensions,   you ignore the curvature of the earth.
-The goodness of fit isn't  100% because the roads bend a bit.</span>
+\marginnote{As it ought to be, since there is a real answer  here: the cities *do* exist as locations in two dimensions,   you ignore the curvature of the earth.
+The goodness of fit isn't  100% because the roads bend a bit.}
 but that of the one-dimensional solution (which arranges all the cities along a line) is pretty awful in comparison.